-Every policy and management professional can benefit from a deep understanding of organizational issues since organizations are the medium through which we get most things done.
+Every student of policy and management will benefit from better understanding organizational perspective given that organizations are a medium through which we get most things done.
 The tools, skills, and knowledge learned in this course can make you more strategic and effective in proposing and implementing policies, programs, and projects.
-Moreover, the course can help you jumpstart your leadership career by providing practical analytical and decision making tools that are applicable to a wide range of problems.
-You will study how organizations operate and the role they play in policy initiatives.
-We will explore how we can help organizations become more effective in carrying out policy mandates and programs.
-You will engage in a client-based consulting project that will enable you to become proficient, within the context of a “real world” setting," in all the tools and concepts presented.
+Moreover, the course can help you jumpstart your leadership training by providing practical analytical and decision making tools applicable in wide range of problem solving.

 Public sector has been lagging far behind others in innovating its services and the ways it operates, makes, and implements policies while social challenges it is expected to tackle are increasing in scale and complexity.
 To remain relevant and effective leading public organizations from around the world have been applying innovative methods with promising outcomes.
 This course helps students learn and synthesize cutting edge social innovations and methods, and then apply them to real life local projects.
 The innovation skills and knowledge from this course can be applied to other sectors and interventions.